-Degree Credit Exclusions: COSC1540 3.0.
-This course is not open to any student who has passed or is taking COSC1020 3.0.
+Course Credit Exclusions: COSC1540 3.0.

+NCR Note: No credit will be retained if this course is taken after the successful completion of or simultaneously with COSC1020 3.0.

 Computer Use for the Natural Sciences

 Introduction to problem solving using computers - top down and modular design; implementation in a procedural programming language - control structures, data structures, subprograms; application to simple numerical methods, modelling and simulation in the sciences; use of library subprograms.
 This course is intended for students in the Faculty of Pure and Applied Science and students in the BA Applied Math program.